ktsn/vue-template-loader/README.md

 }
 ```

-If you use this loader with TypeScript, make sure to add a declaration file for html file into your project.
+If you use this loader with TypeScript, make sure to add a declaration file for html files into your project.

 ```ts
 declare module '*.html' {